Application Note for QuNect ODBC for QuickBase

 Optimizing SQL Server OPENQUERY with INSERT, UPDATE and DELETE

-If you don't already have a linked server called QUICKBASE, create one using the instructions in the Creating a Linked Server for QuickBase in SQL Server Using the UI application note.
-Normally you can't use the OPENQUERY function with INSERT, UPDATE or DELETE statements.
+If you don't already have a linked server called QUICKBASE, create one using the instructions in the Creating a Linked Server for Quickbase in SQL Server Using the UI application note.
 The advantage of OPENQUERY is that it passes the SQL statement you supply as its second argument to the linked server you supply as its first argument, directly without modification.
-Then it queries the ODBC driver for the number of columns returned in the result set.
-The problem is that DELETE, INSERT and UPDATE statements do not return any columns.
-This causes an error.
-QuNect ODBC for QuickBase has a special extended SQL syntax of DELETEOQ, INSERTOQ and UPDATEOQ that return a single phantom column called QuNectOpenQuery.
-There are always zero rows available in this result set.
 You can execute the standard INSERT, UPDATE or DELETE statements against a linked server by using the four part name syntax like this:

 However the performance of this kind of statement is poor because SQL Server first does a complete scan of all rows and columns.
 The exception is the INSERT statement which performs as well using the four part name syntax or the OPENQUERY syntax.
-The QuNect ODBC for QuickBase driver supports an extended SQL syntax to allow the use of OPENQUERY with INSERT, UPDATE and DELETE statements.
-The above UPDATE statement can be passed to QuickBase like this:
+In most cases you can use an INSERT statement to accomplish what an UPDATE statement does.
+Please read this application note to understand how to use INSERT statements to update existing records.
+Using an INSERT statement to update records is much faster in the SQL Server environment than using an UPDATE statement.
+UPDATE statements should only be used when the key field value or values is not known or available.
+The above UPDATE statement can be passed to Quickbase like this:

 SELECT * FROM OPENQUERY(QUICKBASE, 'UPDATEOQ "b6mpfsxfr" SET checkbox = 1 WHERE checkbox = 0')